rithmschool/react_curriculum/Unit-01/03-react_router.md

 export default App;
 ```

+Notice here that we are passing a function as the value of the component prop.
+Since all of our components are functions anyway, we simply wrap our `<Home/>` component with a function!
+This is exactly the idea around higher order components.
+We're not explicitly creating a higher order component, but we are wrapping our component with a function that passes down props to the `<Home/>` component.

 ### Exercise

-Now that you have seen how to perform some simple routing - it's time to build a small application!
+Now that you have seen how to perform some simple routing - it's time to refactor your Todo application!

+The first thing you want to do is add React Router and set up the following RESTful routes.

+- `/todos` - list all of your todos
+- `/todos/new` - render a form to create a new todos
+- `/todos/:id` - list a single todo
+- `/todos/:id/edit` - render a form to edit an existing todo

+As a bonus, when a user creates, updates or deletes a todo - they should be redirected to the `/todos` page.
+You can start reading a bit about redirects in the next section or check out the React Router docs for some hints on how to `<Redirect/>` (we just gave you one right there!)

 #### [⇐ Previous](./02-testing_react.md) | [Table of Contents](./../readme.md) | [Next ⇒](./04-react_router_continued.md)